skkhan456/localrepo/README.md

 # hello my name is salman
 # and i wanted to do something big in my life and chieve my goal

-# this is the new branch of this proect
+# this is the new branch of this project

+# you are my buddy